 A stunning accomplishment for the author.
 I tip my hat to a masterfully-crafted story.

 The book is permafree on Amazon.
 It’s Book 1 in a series of 5.

 I’m hooked.
 It worked.
 I’m in for the $4.99 to buy the set.

 Yes, there are a few instances of adult language.
 Not for pre-teens.

 Click HERE for your free copy of Book 1.

-Click HERE or the book cover in the body of this review for the 5 book set.
+Click HERE for the 5 book set.